aau-cns/ikf_lib/README.md

 # ikf_lib (Isolated Kalman Filtering C++ library)

-An **Isolated Kalman Filtering** framework with support out-of-sequence measurements and prioritization of propagation over private over joint measurements, to achieve best performance, which is still suboptimal due to the approximations made.
+An **Isolated Kalman Filtering** framework with support for out-of-sequence measurements and prioritization of propagation over private over joint measurements, to achieve best performance, which is still suboptimal due to the approximations made.
 Harsh conditions are circular joint measurements without private measurements, and concurrent measurements, as the order of measurements at a specific point in time matters -- in contrast to the Kalman filter, where updates at a specific time can be processed in either order, as all information is available.

 Properties can be summarized as follows: